Science Classes in High School That You Should Take

 If you have aspirations of entering the medical field, Biology and Chemistry should be your primary focus.
 These subjects lay the groundwork for understanding the human body, diseases, and how medications work at a molecular level.

-You might also consider taking advanced courses or electives like Anatomy and Physiology to further prepare for pre-med courses in college.
+You might also consider taking advanced courses or electives, such as Anatomy and Physiology, to further prepare for pre-med courses in college.

 Engineering and Technology